Investment PhilosophyActive vs. Passive

-During periods of economic expansion the principles of MPT are valuable in helping investors diversify away market risk.
+During periods of economic expansion, the principles of MPT are valuable in helping investors diversify away market risk.
 By investing broadly across all sectors of the stock market, investors can take advantage of the market’s “rising tide.”
 This is when performance is heavily influenced by asset allocation across all sectors.

-During times of broad economic weakness the principles of MPT fall short of hedging investors against market risk.
+During times of economic weakness, the principles of MPT fall short of hedging investors against market risk.
 We do not believe it makes sense to apply the broad-market approach of MPT at a time when more sectors of the economy are weak than strong.
 While the principle of diversification is sound, it should not be applied broadly during these periods.

 Although past performance does not guarantee future results, history suggests that the stock market moves between periods of growth and consolidation that last approximately seventeen years.
 It is this alternating move between growth and consolidation that leads to investor confusion and frustration.

-We believe that by applying the strengths of these philosophically-opposed strategies at the appropriate time, investors will be in a strong position to generate superior long term returns.
+We believe that by applying the strengths of these philosophically opposed strategies at the appropriate time, investors will be in a strong position to generate superior long-term returns.

 Long Term Market Cycle